PE Premium Funding

 • Assess and monitor children’s progress, particular attention paid to the less active children

-• Continue staff training and CPD
+• Staff training and CPD

 • Continued partnerships with outside agencies/ competitions

-• Conduct teacher and pupil surveys
+• Teacher and pupil surveys

 Primary PE & Sport Premium – Key Outcome Indicator